desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/PRODNAME/exposures/NIGHT/EXPID/cframe-CAMERA-EXPID.rst

 cframe-CAMERA-EXPID.fits
 ========================

-*This is a placeholder for the cframe data model*

 This holds the calibrated spectra for a given camera and exposure.
-Nominally the HDUs will be:
+See the datamodel for frame-CAMERA-EXPID files for details of the format.

   - HDU0 (FLUX) : flux[nspec, nwave] - erg/s/cm2/A
   - HDU1 (IVAR) : ivar[nspec, nwave] - (erg/s/cm2/A)^-2